Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 and view the results of our application.

 The persist directory is where all *persisting* information will live.
-Starting out, it is where we'll create our database mocks, and later on, it will be where our database interactivity classes will be placed.
+Starting out, it is where we'll create our database mocks, and later on, it will be where our database interactivity class files will be placed.

 The service directory is what unifies everything together.
 Since we want to not make the persist and api directories dependent on each other, there will end up being a few interfaces that are made available and implemented in service.